dianetc/divergence/README.md

 ![test_example](https://github.com/dianetc/divergence/assets/46408633/b1971789-4927-4aa4-a40e-e977bde8115b)

-The right hand stack trace was larger and they agreed for the entirety of the stack trace of the left hand column.
-Consequently, it shows when the right hand side continues.
+The right hand stack trace was larger and they agreed for the entirety of the stack trace of the left handed one.

 The `test.py` file is testing  SymPy's `solve` function, which caches certain function results for efficiency.
 Consequenty, I needed to `clear_cache()` in `divergence.py`.
 So, if you're testing a function that might have this issue you will need to pass in the associated clear cache function and corresponding library.
 I can't think of a better way to do this for the moment.